VenturousStudios/Unreal-Engine-5-Extra-Documentation/Docs/Character/CharacterMovementComponentAsync.md

 - `NewRotation`: A `FQuat` specifying the new rotation for the character.
 - `bSweep`: A `bool` flag indicating whether to perform collision detection during the move.
 - `OutHit`: An `FHitResult` structure to store information about any collisions encountered.
-- `Output`: A reference to `FCharacterMovementComponentAsyncOutput` for outputting results.
+- `Output`: A reference to `FCharacterMovementComponentAsyncInputOutput` for outputting results.
 - `Teleport`: An `ETeleportType` enum value specifying the type of teleportation, if any, to use during the move.

 ### Process